 |Data in Automation server workspace|

-To use MATLAB as an Automation server, register the application in the Windows registry.
+To use MATLAB as a COM server, register the application in the Windows registry.

 To create a server, use a programmatic identifier (ProgID) to identify the server.